elenabarry/emojional/README.md

 ## Test Train Dev Split

-Our full dataset consists of 10854 true samples and 890 of false samples.
+Our full dataset consists of 10854 true samples and 890 false samples.
 We use a 91.8% train, 4.1% test, 4.1% develop split.

 ### Our Data Folder